The ATF revised the Form 4473 most recently in October 2016 and the new 4473 was required to be used starting on January 16, 2017.

 We have some guides that may be helpful for you to install and use the software and also quick reference guides for firearm sellers and purchasers.
 You should at least print out the Quick Reference Guide for buyers and keep it handy in case any of your customers have questions:

 - eForm 4473 Installation Guide

 - eForm 4473 Quick Reference Guide for Sellers

 - eForm 4473 Quick Reference Guide for Buyers

 Check out our courses if you’d like to Get Your FFL or Become an SOT.
 Also, you can get more info about your requirements as an FFL in our ATF Compliance course.
-If you’re looking for active legal support for your FFL, you should seriously consider joining FFLGuard, the gold-standard in firearm compliance.
+If you’re looking for active legal support for your FFL, you should reach out to us for information on active legal representation.